DomJWise/ooRexxDebugger/README.md

 There are various ways to control the startup depending on your requirements.

-Note that global TRACE options are generally a good idea if your program includes METHOD or ROUTINE sections so you dont want to add TRACE statements to them manually
+Note that global TRACE options are generally a good idea if your program includes METHOD or ROUTINE sections so you dont have to add TRACE statements to them manually

 Common  usage scenarios are as follows: